 How do you treat plantar fasciitis?

-Plantar fasciitis is painful and can be very annoying for active people.
-The good news is it’s easy to treat, according to Dr. Latt.
+Plantar fasciitis is painful and can be very annoying if you’re active.
+The good news is it’s easy to treat.

 To stretch your calf muscles, do the following:

 - Stand an arm’s length from a wall and put your hands on the wall.

 - Place your left foot behind your right.

 - Slowly bend your right knee while keeping your left leg straight and your right foot flat on the ground.